 When it comes to tonkotsu ramen, Ichiran is one of the most widely loved ramen restaurants in Japan.
 Originally from Fukuoka, Ichiran have expanded nationwide to 60+ stores over the years.

-In Tokyo there are over a dozen branches, so you are never far away from what we think is one of, if not the best, ramens around.
+In Tokyo alone there are over a dozen branches.
+Thankfully then, you are never far away from what we think is one of, if not the best, ramens around.

 The broth is deeply flavoursome and rich yet at the same time somehow amazingly delicate.
-The thin noodles too have the perfect amount of bite (you can specify the firmness).
+The thin noodles too have the perfect amount of bite (though you can specify the firmness).
 This is the ramen of your piggy noodle soup dreams.

-Ichiran have a unique seating arrangement where diners at the counter sit separated from each other with a divider.
-It gives one the sensation of being in a confessional, a voting booth or an exam.
-Whatever the feeling, the point is clear: Total privacy to focus on enjoying this incredibly delicious ramen.
+Ichiran have a unique seating arrangement where diners at the counter sit separated from one another by dividers.
+It gives the diner a sensation of being in perhaps a confessional, a voting booth or an exam.
+Whatever the feeling, the point is entirely clear: Allowing you total focus on enjoying the bowl of supreme deliciousness before you.

 If you have room for only one ramen in Tokyo, make it this one.